crabisoft/git-pulse/README.md

 Linking them to incidents — which would let the failure rate rest on a causal link rather than on dimension alignment — is the natural next step, not done.

+## Lead time, up to the deployment

+The breakdown has four segments: `coding_time` (first commit → opened), `pickup_time` (opened → first review), `review_time` (first review → merged) and `deploy_time` (merged → the deployment that carried it).

+That last one needs a **pull request tied to a deployment**, which no connector gives directly: they expose a deployment's ref, never the commits it contains.
+The correlation is therefore by repository and time — the earliest *successful* deployment of that repo after the merge.
+A change merged just before a deployment that did not include it is attributed to it anyway, so read `deploy_time` as an upper bound rather than a per-commit truth.

+`deploy_time` is grouped by the **deployment's** dimensions where the other three use the pull request's: how long a change takes to arrive is a property of where it lands, so filtering on `type=Prod` answers "time to production" with no extra setting.

 ## Incidents and failure rate

 The `failureSource` setting decides what counts as a failure for **change